Black & Yellow Striped Insects In Ohio

 Carpenter Bees

-Relatively harmless, carpenter bees are more of a nuisance pest than a dangerous one.
-Female carpenter bees drill holes into wood to create nests where they’ll lay their eggs.
-They often bore into fences, porches, or along the sides of your home, garage, or shed, which can lead to property damage.
-They don’t eat wood but their tunneling can be destructive and should be addressed as soon as possible to avoid extensive damage.
+The biggest problem with carpenter bees is that they often bore into man-made structures, such as fences or porches and along the sides of homes, garages, or sheds; which can lead to significant property damage.
+Their tunneling can be destructive and should be addressed as soon as possible to avoid extensive, costly damage.

 Do they sting?

-The males don’t have stingers but their job is to protect these nests.
-You’ll often notice they act tough, buzzing aggressively around you if you get too close, but that’s all it is – an act.
-Usually you can just swat them out of the way.
-Female carpenter bees, on the other hand, can sting but it’s quite rare for them to do so.
-They’ll typically only attack if they or the home they’re building is threatened.
+Male carpenter bees don’t have stingers but their primary job is to protect the nests.
+You’ll often notice they act tough, buzzing aggressively around you if you get too close to the location of a nest, but that’s all it is – an act.
+Usually you can just swat them out of the way!

 Honey Bees